 For frizz-free hair this summer, apply a hair mask to help moisturize your hair and lock in oils that can tame frizz.
 Although you can apply it more often if desired, once a week should be adequate to reap the benefits.
 You can also use a hair serum, which coats the hair, adds shine, protects from humidity, and shields against damage during heat styling.
 Applying just a few drops creates a strong barrier against frizz.

 9. Avoid Heat Treatments

 The last thing your hair needs in the hot summer months is more heat exposure.
 This means avoiding hot tools such as straighteners, curling wands, or blow dryers.
 If you need to use these products, be sure to opt for the cold setting on your blow dryer and turn down the heat on your curling or flat iron as much as possible.
-However, it's best to stay away from heat treatments if you want to learn how to prevent frizzy hair.
+However, it's best to avoid heat treatments if you want to learn how to prevent frizzy hair.

 Dealing with frizzy hair can be frustrating, but the good news is that it's easily manageable.
 These nine simple tips can help you achieve smooth, silky hair this summer.